skycarl/DataStructuresLab4/README.md

 #### **Input**
 The user must specify 3 runtime parameters:
 1. The name of the file containing filenames of all input files (this file must be in the project root directory)
-2. [Optional] The desired name of the output file (which contains original and sorted data, as well as sort performance)
-3. [Optional] Summary data file name (which contains only summary information on the sorts)
+2. [Optional] Summary data file name (which contains only summary information on the sorts)

-Either one or three runtime parameters must be specified.
-In other words, if one optional parameter is used, the other must be specified as well.
-The program will delete any output files of the same name as the output files in a given run.
+The program will delete or overwrite any output files of the same name as the output files in a given run.

 If the two optional parameters are not specified, the program will assign a name.